habitat-sh/habitat/www/source/docs/run-packages-topologies.html.md

 # Topologies

-By default, supervisors within a service group start with the `standalone` topology.
-A topology describes the intended relationship between peers within a service group; therefore, a `standalone` topology means that the service group members do not have any relationship with one another, other than sharing the same configuration.

-Two topologies ship with Habitat by default: leader-follower and initializer.
+A topology describes the intended relationship between peers within a service group.
+Three topologies ship with Habitat by default: standalone, leader-follower and initializer.
 Both of these topologies employ [leader election](/docs/internals-leader-election) to define a leader.

+## Standalone

+The standalone topology is what a supervisor starts with by default if no topology is specified, or if the topology is explicitly specified with `--topology standalone` when starting the supervisor.
+The standalone topology means that the service group members do not have any defined relationship with one another, other than sharing the same configuration.

 ## Leader-Follower Topology